Ideas-on-Stage/ideasonstage.com/content/guides/ultimate-tedx-speaker-guide/index.en.md

-title 		= "Ultimate TEDx Speaker Guide" description	= "Everything that you wanted to know about being a TED speaker without needing to ask." categories	= [ "TEDx Events" ] showrefs	= false url			= "/ultimate-tedx-speaker-guide/" picture		= "tedx-speaker.jpg"
+title 		= "Ultimate TEDx Speaker Guide" description	= "Everything that you wanted to know about being a TED speaker without needing to ask." categories	= [ "TEDx Events" ] url			= "/ultimate-tedx-speaker-guide/" picture		= "tedx-speaker.jpg" summary		= "Congratulations, you’ve just been contacted to be a speaker at a TED or TEDx talk!
+Or it could be that you have the ambition to organize one yourself.
+If it’s either of those, this guide was made for you: Everything that you wanted to know about being a TED speaker without needing to ask."
 +++

-Congratulations, you’ve just been contacted to be a speaker at a TED or TEDx talk!
-Or it could be that you have the ambition to organize one yourself.
-If it’s either of those, this guide was made for you: Everything that you wanted to know about being a TED speaker without needing to ask.

-## Summary
-You can read everything in order but it’s not imperative.
-If you’re in a hurry you can jump directly to the section that interests you:

-* Why an ultimate TEDx speaker guide?
-	* Rules on authorized use of this guide
-	* Acknowledgements
-* The path to your TED talk
-	* Replying to the invitation as a professional speaker.
-	* Defining the logistics
-* Before the first rehearsal
-* Create your presentation
-	* Fix your message and your objective
-	* Your story
-	* Create TED style slides
-* Rehearse
-* On the day
-	* Choose your clothes
-	* Last or ultimate rehearsal on stage
-	* Before going on stage
-	* It's now!
-* To conclude

 ## Why an ultimate TED Speaker guide?
 Because we have come to realize that a lot of speakers ask themselves the same questions.
 We have therefore decided to create a practical guide without any bla bla bla to help you prepare your TED talk.